If they build that mosque, the Cordoba Center, near ground zero, why not have the trial of Khalid Sheikh Mohammed there?

 Second observation is building a mosque in downtown New York is just going to be a recruiting place.

-And if we can't uh get a grasp on what's happening in Europe with all the protests that the Muslims are doing over there because the rights aren't being met.
+And if we can't get a grasp on what's happening in Europe with all the protests that the Muslims are doing over there because their rights aren't being met, what kind of place is downtown New York going to be for well now that is an interesting point because the UK,

-Uh because the UK, the French, I mean, they've in fact the French are trying to walk back all of their openness, the Sarkozy clamping down on immigration.
+the French, I mean, in fact, the French are trying to walk back all of their openness, sarkozy, clamping down on immigration.

-The thing is, I don't know which Obama comments that Bloomberg is reacting, because he said three things.
+The thing is, I don't know which Obama comments that Bloomberg has reacted because he said three things.

 The first thing he said was build the mosque.